solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 sudo systemctl start postgresql@14-main
 ```

-Create the database, for example the following create a database named 'solana',
+Create the database.
+For example, the following creates a database named 'solana':

 ```
 sudo -u postgres createdb solana -p 5433
 ```

-Create the database user, for example, the following create a regular user named 'solana',
+Create the database user.
+For example, the following creates a regular user named 'solana':

 ```
 sudo -u postgres createuser -p 5433 solana
 ```

-Verify the database is working using psql, for example, assuming the node running
+Verify the database is working using psql.
+For example, assuming the node running
 PostgreSQL has the ip 10.138.0.9, the following command will land in a shell where
 SQL commands can be entered: